BertramYe/preparser/README.md

 ## parameters

-here below are some of the parameters you can use for initai the Object `PreParser` from the package `preparser`:
+here below are some of the parameters you can use for initial the Object `PreParser` from the package `preparser`:

 |        Parameters      | Type                | Description                                               |